carbon-language/carbon-lang/docs/design/expressions/member_access.md

 ## Non-vacuous member access restriction

-The first operand of a member access expression must be used in some way: a member access must either be direct, so the first operand is used for lookup, or must result in `impl` lookup, instance binding, or both.
+The first operand of a member access expression must be used in some way: a compound member access must result in `impl` lookup, instance binding, or both.
+In a simple member access, this always holds, because the first operand is always used for lookup.

 ```
 interface Printable {